 Selection Modes

-BuildersWand offers three distinct selection modes, each designed for different building scenarios.
+BuildersWand offers four distinct selection modes, each designed for different building scenarios.
 Understanding how each mode works will help you choose the right tool for the job.

 Place mode is the default and most commonly used selection mode.
 It's designed for building structures by extending existing patterns.